atsfr-tibco-devhub/TIBCO-Platform-Workshop/docs/README.md

 ### Task 1 - Connect the Postgres Database

-> Objective: A containerised PostgreSQL database has been provided and must be started on the server machine before starting the workshop development activity.
+> Objective: A PostgreSQL database publicly available is used during this workshop.

 1. The Postgres Database connection details are:
 ```